vmware-tanzu/graph-framework-for-microservices/README.md

 # Packaging

-nexus-sdk is packaged and published a Docker container images.
+nexus compiler is packaged and published a Docker container images.

 Packaging is achieved by the following two steps:
 ## Creating a base image

-Create base image: `make docker.base`
+Create base image: `make docker`

-The base image contains all the requirements needed for the nexus-sdk to run.
-Also, it can be extended with some handy debug tools like `tcpdump`.
-To activate this just set `DEBUG=TRUE` in your environment.
-## nexus-sdk image
+## nexus compiler image

-To build nexus-sdk docker image: `make docker`
+To build nexus compiler docker image: `make docker`

 # Publishing

-nexus-sdk docker image can be published by invoking: `make publish`
+nexus compiler docker image can be published by invoking: `make publish`